ramrao0102/cs5293sp22-project1/README.md

                                        --output 'enroncorpus/write1/' \ <br>
                                        --stats stderr

-Note that the program can handle the argument stdout inplace of stderr if the user places that on the command line. sys.argv is used to find the arguments that are entered on the command line and assign them to the variables.
+Note that the program can handle the argument stdout inplace of stderr if the user places that on the command line. <br>
+Both stdout and stderr are printing to console while the string after the --output is being used as folder/file for <br>
+placement of the redacted text file.<br>
+sys.argv is used to find the arguments that are entered on the command line and assign them to the variables. <br>

 At ths start of the project several text files were placed in /enroncorpus folder. <br>
 These are the files that need to be redacted by the program. <br>